malishav/OSCOAP/draft-selander-ace-object-security.md

 3. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload based on the unprotected CoAP message:
   * The CoAP header is the same as the unprotected CoAP message.
   * The CoAP options which are encrypted and not duplicate ({{coap-headers-and-options}}) are removed.
 Any duplicate option which is present has its unencrypted value.
 The Object-Security option is added.
-  * If the unprotected CoAP message has no Payload, then the value of the Object-Security option is the COSE object.
-If the unprotected CoAP message has Payload, then the Object-Security option is empty, and the Payload of the protected CoAP message is the COSE object.
+  * If the message type of the unprotected CoAP message does not allow Payload, then the value of the Object-Security option is the COSE object.
+If the message type of the unprotected CoAP message allows Payload, then the Object-Security option is empty and the Payload of the protected CoAP message is the COSE object.

 Note the differences between generating a protected request, and a protected response, for example whether "kid" is present in the header, or whether Destination URI or Tid is present in the AAD, of the COSE object.